Fast Workers: Plot

 Fast Workers is set in the early 1930s, in the time of the film's release.
 It portrays the freewheeling lives and romantic escapades of two friends who work as riveters on high-rise construction projects.
-Gunner Smith (John Gilbert) is a rake who loves women but hates the notion of emotionally committing to any of his romantic conquests.
+Gunner Smith is a rake who loves women but hates the notion of emotionally committing to any of his romantic conquests.
 His close friend Bucker Reilly, however, is just the opposite, often losing his heart to the various "dames" he meets and quickly becoming entangled with them.
 Gunner therefore sees it as his ongoing duty as a pal to save Bucker from rushing headlong to the altar.
-True to form, Bucker one evening after work meets and becomes enamored with Mary (Mae Clarke), not knowing that she is one of the women whom Gunner dates regularly, although not seriously.
+True to form, Bucker one evening after work meets and becomes enamored with Mary, not knowing that she is one of the women whom Gunner dates regularly, although not seriously.
 He is also unaware that Mary generally supports herself by fleecing men of their money.
 Once she learns that Bucker has a nest egg of $5,000 in the bank, she accepts his rather clumsy marriage proposal.
 Gunner soon learns of his friend's engagement, but he waits too long to scuttle the marriage plans.
 By the time he reveals to Bucker his own involvement with Mary, Bucker has already married her.

 Bucker's anger builds over his perceived betrayal, and the next day while working at their construction site, he tries to kill his friend by sabotaging a walkway between two iron girders.
 As a result, Gunner falls, is seriously injured, and is given little chance to live.
 Wracked with guilt, Bucker tells Mary what he has done.
 She is furious.
 She tells him their brief marriage is over and that if Gunner dies she will make sure he is convicted of murder and is executed.
 She then openly admits her feelings for Gunner, as well as to her wanton past.

 By the time Mary and Bucker arrive at the hospital, they learn that Gunner is now awake and will survive after all.
 Gunner deflects Bucker's bedside attempt to confess his murderous intent and in a roundabout way says he forgives him.
 Both men now turn their wrath on Mary, who is ordered out of the hospital room.
 After she departs, Bucker begins ogling the attending nurse, who smiles at him.
 Gunner now thwarts his friend's romantic intentions yet again by tossing a coin on the floor behind the nurse as she now leaves the room.
 Disgusted by the ploy, which intends to get her to bend over to retrieve the coin and insinuates that her affections can be bought, the nurse turns and glares at Bucker, thinking he had done it.
 "Please forgive him," Gunner pleads facetiously from his bed, "He was born with a dirty brain."
 The film ends with the reconciled friends squabbling once more over their differences in how they relate to women.